luixt/FinancialLiteracy-FlashCards/README.md

 ## Notes

 It was challenging to make the animation of the card flipping correctly.
-At first it was even ahrd to come up with the right logic to display only 1 face at a time.
-Also experienced many bugs when trying to set up the "next" button function.
+At first it was even hard to come up with the right logic to display only 1 face at a time.
+I also experienced many bugs when trying to set up the "next" button function.
 However, I found it useful to separate the cards into its own component.

 ## License